What Is Sleep Apnea?

 What Kind of Headache Are You Suffering?

-While sleep apnea headaches begin after you wake up, hypnic headaches generally begin about four to six hours after falling asleep and often cause a person to wake up, which is why they have earned the nickname “alarm clock headaches.”
-Like cluster headaches, hypnic headaches are typically gone within an hour.
+Another sleep-related type, known as hypnic headaches, typically affects older adults.
+These headaches develop about four to six hours after falling asleep, often waking a person suddenly—earning them the nickname “alarm clock headaches.”
+Like cluster headaches, hypnic headaches usually subside within an hour.

 Learn More About Morning Headaches and OSA in Anchorage, Alaska